owenjpark/C-Triple-Plus/README.md

 ```
 Once running, input expressions and statements and it behave like a simple programming langauge!
 It will output print statements and evaluate statements/expressions!

+# CheckPoint 4 File Updates
+The Lexer, Calc, Format, Scrypt helper files have all been updated to support function definitions and arrays
+## For the Lexer:
+   - ';', "def", "null", brackets, and functions calls (the names) did not cause lexer errors and got assigned the correct type
+## For Calc:
+   - updated to allow function calls to be evaluated in evalute()
+   - hard coded pop, push, and len array functions
+   - updated build and evaluate to include arrays
+## For Format:
+   - updated printing and parse errors to allow for function defintions and calls
+## For Scrypt:
+   - changed runprogram from void to Value to be able to assign a variable to function call
+   - added return values
+   - updated buildProgram and runProgram for function defintions ->storing definitions in variable vector accessible for the rest of the program